2015 Main St and 190 E 4th Ave rezoning application

 How many people are expected to live in 210 units ?
 Where are the food stores and other amenities ?
 A rough estimate is 460 residents, but in tight markets, with wages not keeping pace, people double up to afford even studios.
 This adds pressure to commercial rents and drives up the cost of living and land taxes.
 This makes small property holders more susceptible to selling.
 How many of these social, economic and quality of living issues are researched by the CoV planning department ?

-Nand asked over 1 year ago
+Nand asked almost 2 years ago

 As per 2021 census data and the average household size for renters in studios, one-bedroom, two-bedroom and three-bedroom units, we can estimate approximately 355 residents for this building.